Ogirimah/Ogirimah/README.md

 - 👀 I’m interested in cloud based application solutions and ML
 - 🌱 I’m currently learning TensorFlow.js
 - 💞️ I’m looking to collaborate on full-stack web development projects
-- 📫 How to reach me on linkedin with https://www.linkedin.com/in/ameerogirimah
+- 📫 You can reach me on linkedin with https://www.linkedin.com/in/ameerogirimah

 <!---
 Ogirimah/Ogirimah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.